Border crossings are always extremely confusing, especially if you are backpacking or traveling in South America.

 If you are ever traveling from Ecuador to Peru, you probably thought about going from Cuenca Ecuador to Mancora.
 It is one of the most convenient ways to cross the border between these two countries because there are night buses that run between the two cities.

-In this guide, you will learn about the border crossing from Cuenca to Mancora by night bus, what time the buses depart, the whole immigration process, and what do you do once you arrive in Mancora!
+In this guide, you will learn about the border crossing from Cuenca to Mancora by night bus, what time the buses depart, the whole immigration process, and what to do once you arrive in Mancora!

 The most difficult part of crossing the border from Cuenca to Mancora is making sure you have the proper night bus.
 That means buying your bus ticket from the right company at the correct time.